 What’s The Dose of Kratom?

-Anyone who is a newcomer to kratom would be wise to stick with a low dose.
-Around 2 grams is suggested as a good dose.
-Those who have more experience with kratom may wish to use a low or high dose.
+Anyone newcomer to kratom would be wise to stick with a low dose (around 2 grams).
+Those with more experience may increase slowly to a higher dose.

 - Low-Dose Kratom (2–6 grams of dried powder)